Morteza-Rastgoo/ubuntu-auto-network-switch/README.md

 # Ubuntu Auto Network Switch

-A bash script that automatically manages and switches between USB and Ethernet network interfaces to maintain internet connectivity.
-The script monitors both interfaces and automatically switches to the working one when connectivity issues are detected.
+A bash script that prioritizes USB network connectivity while providing automatic failover to Ethernet.
+The script maintains a constant connection by prioritizing the USB interface (usb0) and only switches to Ethernet (eth0) when USB connectivity fails.
+When USB connectivity is restored, it automatically switches back to USB and disables the Ethernet interface.

 ## Features

+- Prioritized USB (usb0) network interface connection
+- Automatic failover to Ethernet (eth0) when USB connectivity fails
-- Automatic switching between USB (usb0) and Ethernet (eth0) interfaces
+- Automatic switching back to USB when connectivity is restored
+- Ethernet interface management (enabling/disabling as needed)
-- Continuous monitoring of network connectivity
+- Continuous connectivity monitoring
-- Automatic gateway configuration
 - Detailed logging of all network switching events
 - Configurable ping target and check interval